 - 2080 hours of part-time = 12 months of full-time experience

 - Internship: Paid or unpaid internship is acceptable.
 You will need documentation on company/organization letterhead confirming the applicant’s position as an intern.
 If they are interning at a school, the document can be on the registrar’s stationery.
 Interns may be gaining valuable experience without monetary compensation.

 In this exam, you will receive 125 multiple-choice questions, and the total time for this exam is 180 minutes (3 hours), so you might think that you have enough time to finish it.
 However, this is not the case, the exam is very tough!
 I finished the exam in 2h.50min to go quietly over all the 125 questions.
 The minimum passing score for this exam is 700 out of 1,000, so you should answer at least 88 questions right to pass it.

 The exam price cost is €555, equivalent to $599, or 600 Swiss francs.
 If you don’t pass the exam on your first attempt, you may retest after 30 test-free days.
 If you don’t pass the exam on your second attempt, you may retest after 60 test-free days from your most recent exam attempt.
 If you don’t pass the exam on your third attempt and for all subsequent retakes, you may retest after 90 test-free days from your most recent exam attempt.

-I highly recommend preparing very well prior to taking the real exam!!!
+I highly recommend preparing very well before taking the real exam!!!

-After completing the CCSP preparation and pass the exam, you will be able to:
+After completing the CCSP preparation and passing the exam, you will be able to: